raysan5/raygui/tools/rGuiStyler/design/README.md

 ### rGuiStyler - tool evolution

-*raygui_styler* tool development begin on mid-2015, [raygui](https://github.com/raysan5/raygui) project had started on December 2014 and after some time developing the library and trying to focus on styling library options, a visual tool to customize style was a requirement.
+*raygui_styler* tool development begin on mid-2015, [raygui](https://github.com/raysan5/raygui) project had started on December 2014 and after some time developing the library, a visual tool to customize style was a requirement.

 <br>